-The dual degree program allows students to save time and money, approximately $3,360.00 in graduate tuition, and earn a significant competitive career advantage by graduating with an advanced Rutgers degree.
+The dual degree program, available only on the Camden campus, allows students to save time and money, approximately $3,360 in graduate tuition, and earn a significant competitive career advantage by graduating with an advanced Rutgers degree.
 As a dual degree graduate student, you would have the option of enrolling in one graduate course in each semester of your undergraduate senior year that would count as both an undergraduate degree requirement and a graduate degree requirement.
 This would allow you to work on your graduate degree while satisfying your undergraduate requirements.
 After completing your bachelor’s degree, you would only need 8 extra classes to have your Master of Arts in Liberal Studies degree from Rutgers-Camden.

-More information on the Master of Arts in Liberal Studies Program, including degree requirements and courses, can be found at the Graduate Liberal Studies homepage.
-Please note that the GRE is not required for admission.
+More about the Master of Arts in Liberal Studies Program, including degree requirements and courses, can be found on the Graduate Liberal Studies site.
+The GRE is not required for admission.

-If you decide that the dual degree program is right for you, please fill out this application.
-To check on the status of your application, or for any other questions, please contact the Liberal Studies office at 856-225-6700 or send an e-mail to the director of the graduate program, Prof. Stuart Charmé (firstname.lastname@example.org)
+If you you would like to pursue the dual degree program, fill out this application.
+To check on the status of your application, or for any other questions, call the Liberal Studies office at (856) 225-6700 or email graduate program director Stuart Charmé.